Northwest Association for Performing Arts: Classification and adjudication

 A majority of NWAPA's winter members compete as Scholastic Regional and Scholastic A units.
-Oregon Crusaders Drum and Bugle Corps, and Seattle Cascades Drum and Bugle Corps have entered Independent A and Open units into competition in both color guard and percussion classes.
-Former WGI Independent World Class finalists Northern Lights and Rhapsody were NWAPA members.
+Oregon Crusaders and Seattle Cascades Drum and Bugle Corps have entered units into competition in both color guard and percussion classes.
+Former WGI Independent World Class finalists Northern Lights and Rhapsody Winter Guard were NWAPA members.

 The WGI Winds Adjudication System was adopted by NWAPA in 2015.
 Winds competition began in 2016.

 Past champions

 Marching band champions

-Following is an incomplete list of class and overall champions.
-Championship classes were realigned in 2021.
+The following is a list of class and overall champions.
+The first circuit-sponsored championship was hosted in 2000, previously the University of Oregon Festival of Bands served as the de facto marching band championship event in Oregon.
+For championships events where all finalist bands compete in Open Class, class champions are named during the preliminary round.
+For championships events split between different sites or weekends, such as 2021, finalist bands compete within their class and class champions are named in the Finals round.

 Winter guard champions

 Following is an incomplete list of class champions: